About the Event

 Once implanted the bone continues to grow, integrating itself into the body.
 It is as natural as the original bone around it.
 Beginning with facial reconstruction, EpiBone’s technology will ultimately be used for joint repair as well as any other bone repair or replacement.

 The technology is so promising it has received support from Henry Kravis, The Tata Family Office, and MIT’s Dr. Robert Langer who has been involved with Moderna since its earliest days.
-Join our webinar on February 18 to hear about this groundbreaking technology from EpiBone CEO and co-founder, Dr. Nina Tandon and its incredible promise to transform skeletal repair.
+Watch this webinar on February 18 to hear about this groundbreaking technology from EpiBone CEO and co-founder, Dr. Nina Tandon and its incredible promise to transform skeletal repair.